S0ft1/CSVW-RDF-convertor/packages/vscode/README.md

 ## 📖 Working with CSVW Descriptors

-The `descriptor.jsonld` file is the heart of CSVW conversion.
+The `descriptor.json` file is the heart of CSVW conversion.
 Read about it here: https://www.w3.org/ns/csvw

 ## 🔧 Configuration Options